Structure of Triadic Relations in Multiplex Networks: Introduction

-The notion of multiplexity was introduced years ago in fields such as engineering \cite{chang1996,little2002} and sociology \cite{faust,kapferer1969,verbrugge1979,coleman1988}, but such discussions included few analytical tools to accompany them.
-This situation arose for a simple reason: although many aspects of single-layer networks are well understood, it is very challenging to properly generalize even the simplest concepts for multiplex networks.
-Theoretical developments on multilayer networks (including both multiplex networks and interconnected networks) have gained steam only in the last few years \cite{raissa2009,Mucha2010community,criado2010,buldyrev2010,gao2011,raissa2012,yagan2012,gao2012,lee2012,brummitt2012}, and even basic notions like centrality and diffusion have barely been studied in multiplex settings \cite{gomez2013diffusion,dedomenico2013random,Bianconi2013Statistical,Sola2013Centrality,pagerank2013,cozzo2012,cozzo2013,granell13,sole13}.
-Moreover, new degrees of freedom arise from the multilayer structure of multiplex networks, and this brings both new challenges \cite{tensorial13,Kivela2014Multilayer} and new phenomena.
-This includes multiplexity-induced correlations \cite{lee2012}, new types of dynamical feedbacks \cite{cozzo2012}, and ``costs" of inter-layer connections \cite{mingoh2013}.
+The notion of multiplexity was introduced years ago in fields such as engineering \cite{chang1996,little2002} and sociology \cite{faust,clyde1969,verbrugge1979,coleman1988}, but the discussions included few analytical tools to accompany them.
+This situation arose for a simple reason: although many aspects of single-layer networks are well understood, it is challenging to properly generalize even the simplest concepts to multiplex networks.
+Theoretical developments on multilayer networks (including both multiplex networks and interconnected networks) have gained steam only in the last few years \cite{raissa2009,Mucha2010community,criado2010,buldyrev2010,gao2011,raissa2012,yagan2012,gao2012,lee2012,brummitt2012}, and even basic notions like centrality and diffusion have barely been studied in multiplex settings \cite{gomez2013diffusion,dedomenico2013random,Bianconi2013Statistical,Sola2013Centrality,pagerank2013,cozzo2012,cozzo2013,granell13,sole13,versatility15}.
+New degrees of freedom arise from the multilayer structure of multiplex networks, and this brings both new challenges \cite{tensorial13,Kivela2014Multilayer} and new phenomena.
+The new phenomena include multiplexity-induced correlations \cite{lee2012}, new types of dynamical feedbacks \cite{cozzo2012}, and ``costs" of inter-layer connections \cite{mingoh2013}.
 For reviews about networks with multiple layers, see Refs.~\cite{Kivela2014Multilayer,Boccaletti2014Structure}.